 By Victor Andres “Dindo” Manhit —

-Professor Victor Andres “Dindo” Manhit is president of the Stratbase Albert Del Rosario Institute for Strategic and International Studies.
+Professor Victor Andres “Dindo” Manhit is president of Stratbase ADR Institute for Strategic and International Studies.